 Ms. Chin was employed at Autodesk from 1989 to 2019 and held multiple leadership positions, including most recently, Senior Vice President of Digital Platform and Experience.
-Autodesk is a global leader in design, construction, and entertainment software with more than 200 million customers.
+Autodesk is a global leader in Architectural, Engineering and Construction (AEC), Product Design and Manufacturing, and Media and Entertainment Software with millions of customers.
 Her expertise extends to general management, business model transformation from perpetual license to subscription, digital platforms, extracting business insights from advanced analytics, global multi-channel models, global customer support and operations, strategic planning, and corporate governance.
-Prior to joining Autodesk, she worked for the General Electric Company which she joined after earning her B.S. from the Columbia University School of Engineering and Applied Sciences
+Prior to joining Autodesk, she worked for the General Electric Company which she joined after earning her B.S. from the Columbia University School of Engineering and Applied Sciences.

-Ms. Chin has an exceptional track record of unifying organizations around a mission, incubating and driving new initiatives to optimize business efficiencies and applying intellectual rigor to solve complex challenges.
+Ms. Chin's leadership, strategic acumen, operational proficiency and exceptional track record of incubating and driving new initiatives enable her to provide valuable insights and counsel on strategy and the realization of key drivers.
 She is a recognized mentor to emerging leaders, especially women in technology, and is engaged in leadership opportunities that promote a culture of excellence, positive team dynamics, and personal and professional development.